yinqianye/The-Modding-Tree/docs/layer-features.md

 - position: **optional**.
 Determines the horizontal position of the layer in its row in a standard tree.
 By default, it uses the layer id, and layers are sorted in alphabetical order.

 - branches: **optional**.
 An array of layer/node ids.
 On a tree, a line will appear from this layer to all of the layers in the list.
 Alternatively, an entry in the array can be a 2-element array consisting of the layer id and a color value.
 The color value can either be a string with a hex color code, or a number from 1-3 (theme-affected colors).
-A third element in the array optionally specifies line width.

 - nodeStyle: **optional**.
 A CSS object, where the keys are CSS attributes, which styles this layer's node on the tree.